swift-server/swift-backtrace/README.md

 ### Integrating Backtrace with swift-service-lifecycle

-If you are using swift-service-lifecycle https://github.com/swift-server/swift-service-lifecycle, you can trigger a register a backtrace by adding the following to your lifecycle:
+If you are using swift-service-lifecycle https://github.com/swift-server/swift-service-lifecycle, using the Backtrace.install() command will interfere with the shutdown lifecycle.
+Instead, add Backtrace.print to your lifecycle:

 ```swift
 import Backtrace

 lifecycle.registerShutdown(label: "backtrace",.sync(Backtrace.print))
 ```

 ## Acknowledgements